arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

     <img src="mutagenesis_scan/comparison_bar_plot.png">
 </div>

 <p align="justify"> The energy barriers exhibit a similar trend in both cases, however, backbone deletion results in higher barriers compared to mutation by GLY.
 The difference is more pronounced with CYX43, as deletion results in a deprotonated cysteine residue, whereas the mutation yields a protonated cysteine.
 As expected, either deletion or mutation of the catalytic ASP91 results in a significantly higher energy barrier.
-Residues that significantly lower the energy barrier become key hotspots for targeted mutagenesis studies.</p>
+Residues that significantly lower the energy barrier become key hotspots for targeted mutagenesis studies.
+It is important to note that different conformations in the R and TS states might break the adiabatic connection and lead to jumps in the PES.</p>

 <br/>